-The number of Innofactor Plc shares traded on January 1-December 31, 2013, increased by 225.2% compared to the same period in the previous year.
-In 2013, share trading was 35.6% of the share capital.
-In the Helsinki stock exchange, companies' average trade on 2013 was 66.5% of the share capital.
-Continuing lower than average share trading may result in a liquidity risk for the share and its price formation.
-Innofactor strives to improve the liquidity of the share and decrease the related liquidity risk by its strategy of increasing value for the shareowners and by its active investor communications.
+The number of Innofactor Plc shares traded on January 1-December 31, 2014, decreased by 44.4% compared to the same period in the previous year.
+In 2014, share trading was 20.1% of the share capital.
+In the Helsinki stock exchange, companies' average trade in 2014 was 69.1% of the share capital.
+Lower than average share trading may result in a liquidity risk for the share and its price formation.
+Innofactor strives to improve the liquidity of the share and decrease the related liquidity risk by its strategy of increasing the value for the shareowners and by its active investor communications.